SilasTeague/Dahlia/REFERENCE.md

 - **Perft**: "performance test" — exhaustive move-count enumeration to a fixed depth, used to verify move generator correctness against known reference values, not for performance despite the name's origin.
 - **Zobrist hashing**: a technique for incrementally maintaining a hash key representing board state via XOR of precomputed random numbers per piece/square/state feature.
 - **Magic bitboards**: a technique using a precomputed "magic" multiplier per square to perfectly hash a masked occupancy bitboard into an index into a precomputed attack table, giving O(1) sliding-piece attack lookup.
+Deliberately deferred past Milestone 1 in favor of a simpler loop/bit-shift ray walk — see [3.3](#33-move-generation-movegen).
 - **PVS (Principal Variation Search)**: an alpha-beta refinement that searches the first move at full window and subsequent moves with a cheaper null window, re-searching only if a move unexpectedly beats the window.
 - **LMR (Late Move Reductions)**: reduce search depth for moves ordered late (assumed less likely to be best), re-searching at full depth if they turn out to beat alpha.
 - **Null-move pruning**: search assuming the side to move "passes," to cheaply prove a position is so good a real move must also be good — unsound in zugzwang positions, hence the guard.